mathieuimbert/slack-logger/README.md

 This is a simple package that allow a PHP script to send real time logs to Slack.

+Please be aware that the repository is still in an early phase, and every new commit might not be backward compatible.

 ## Installation

 Installation of Slack Logger is done using [Composer](https://getcomposer.org/).